scala/scala3/docs/_docs/reference/experimental/typeclasses.md

         y <- self.b.parse(in)
       yield (x, y)
 ```
-The example is now as expressed as straighforwardly as it should be:
+The example is now as expressed as straightforwardly as it should be:

  - `Combinator` is a type class with two associated types, `Input` and `Result`, and a `parse` method.
  - `Apply` and `Combine` are two data constructors representing parser combinators.
 They are declared to be `Combinators`  in the two subsequent `given` declarations.